boyiwei/CoTaEval/README.md

 When evaluating Memfree, we need to specify ``--intervention`` as ``mem_free_tokenized_consecutive``, and specitfy ``--n``, which is the size of $n$-gram stored in the bloom filter.
 #### Top-K perturbation
-When evaluating top-k perturbation, we need to specify ``--intervention`` as ``top_k``, and specity ``--std``, which is the standard deviation of the Gaussian noise added to the logits distribution.
+When evaluating top-k perturbation, we need to specify ``--intervention`` as ``top_k``, and specify ``--std``, which is the standard deviation of the Gaussian noise added to the logits distribution.

 #### R-CAD

-When evaluating R-CAD, we need to specify ``--intervenion`` as ``cad``, and specify the value of ``--context_aware_decoding_alpha``, which is the weight of adjustment $\alpha$ in R-CAD.
+When evaluating R-CAD, we need to specify ``--intervention`` as ``cad``, and specify the value of ``--context_aware_decoding_alpha``, which is the weight of adjustment $\alpha$ in R-CAD.

 #### Unlearning

 For unlearning methods, we use the framework provided in [TOFU](https://github.com/locuslab/tofu).
 When perform unlearning, we need to use our dataset as [forget set](https://huggingface.co/datasets/boyiwei/CoTaEval/blob/main/newsqa_forget_set.json) and [retain set](https://huggingface.co/datasets/boyiwei/CoTaEval/blob/main/newsqa_retain_set.json).
-After having the unlearned the model, we can evaluate their performence following the procedure above, with ``--intervention none``.
+After having the unlearned the model, we can evaluate their performance following the procedure above, with ``--intervention none``.

 ### Adding custom takedown methods

 Besides the takedown methods provided in the code, you can also add your custom takedown methods and evaluate their performance.
-To new method, you need to add new code block starting at [here](https://github.com/boyiwei/CoTaEval/blob/main/main.py#L87), where you can add a new if branch with the implementation of the new takedown methods.
+To new method, you need to add a new code block starting here](https://github.com/boyiwei/CoTaEval/blob/main/main.py#L87), where you can add a new if branch with the implementation of the new takedown methods.

 ## Evaluate Utility

 ### Evaluate Blocklisted Utility, In-Domain Utility, and MMLU

-7. ``--eval_zero_shot``: If true, evaluate the blocklisted and indomain utility
+7. ``--eval_zero_shot``: If true, evaluate the blocklisted and in-domain utility
 8. ``--eval_general``: If true, evaluate the MMLU score

 ### Evaluate MT-Bench